sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 ## All Done, For Now

 Thank you for taking a look at this demo!
-I'd also like to thank everyone publishing resources on MDT, as I think this is an important capability to improve observability of infrastructure.
+I'd also like to thank everyone who publishes resources on MDT, as I think this is an important capability to improve the observability of infrastructure.

 ## Resources